ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

        haolyou@seas.upenn.edu
     Tested on: ROG Zephyrus (16-inch, 2022), Windows 11

-Include lab questions, screenshots, analysis, etc. (Remember, this is public, so don't put anything here you don't want to share with the world.)

 3.2 ADPS 9960 senses the change in brightness of the external light, and reflects the change on RP 2040.
+I tested its performance using the YouTube video provided by the professor and found that it works well as shown below.

 Actual experimental effect